 Full Bones of the Head and Neck Description

-Another important bone in the skeletal system of the head and neck is the hyoid bone.
-It's closely associated with the skull but isn't a part of it.
-It anchors muscles, especially those of the tongue.
-The auditory ossicles are also bones in the head.
+Another important bone of the head and neck is the hyoid bone.
+The hyoid is closely associated with the skull but is a “floating bone” that does not form a joint with any other bone.
+It anchors muscles of the tongue and throat and holds open the larynx of the respiratory tract.
+The auditory ossicles (malleus, incus, and stapes) of each ear are also bones in the head separate from the skull.
 They form a bridge connecting the eardrum to the inner ear and function to transmit vibrations between these parts.

 The 7 cervical vertebrae form the bones of the neck that support the skull and organs of the head.
 The first cervical vertebra (atlas) supports and balances the head.
 The second vertebra (axis) allows the head to rotate laterally to the left and the right.
 Hollow spaces within the cervical vertebrae protect and conduct the spinal cord and vertebral arteries through the neck.
 Muscle attachment sites on the cervical vertebrae provide movement and posture to the head and neck.

 Prepared by Tim Taylor, Anatomy and Physiology Instructor